Page images

 We can waste valuable time debating and quibbling over measurements, methodology. findings, and conclusions, or we can accept the simple reality that is right before our eyes-we feel it, we see it, we hear it, we read about it, we appropriate more moneys because of it-the reality that global warming is occurring.

-Today, Mr. President, I am introducing the Climate Change Strategy and Technology Innovation Act of 2001.
+Today, Mr. President.
+I am introducing the Climate Change Strategy and Technology Innovation Act of 2001.
 Senator TED STEVENS, the senior Senator from Alaska, a State that is almost halfway across the globe from where we stand today, has agreed to join me in this effort.
 This legislation calls for a comprehensive strategy underpinned by credible science and economics that will guide U.S. efforts to address the multifaceted problem of global climate change.
 This legislation also establishes a major research and development effort intended to develop the bold breakthrough technologies that our country will need to address the challenge of climate change.

 This legislation is intended to supplement, rather than replace, other complementary proposals to deal with climate change in the near term on both a national and international level.
 I also note that this bill is technology neutral.
 This is not a bill to carve out special benefits for coal or oil or gas or, for that matter, for nuclear, renewables, or any other energy resource or technology.
-This legislation provides the framework for addressing the climate challenge, reaffirms the ultimate goal of stabilizing atmospheric greenhouse gas concentrations, and leaves the technology decisions to energy experts and the marketplace.
+This legislation provides the framework for addressing the climate challenge, reaffirms the ultimate goal of stabilizing atmospheric green house gas concentrations, and leaves the technology decisions to energy experts and the marketplace.

 An understanding as to why this legislation is necessary must begin with an understanding of the fundamental causes of global climate change.
 It is

-$6001 indisputable that atmospheric concentrations of carbon dioxide.
+indisputable that atmospheric concentrations of carbon dioxide.
 CO2, are rising and that mankind is contributing to this rise.

 CO, has never changed.
 Like H2O, it never changes.
-H2O. two atoms of hydrogen and one of oxygen constitute water.
+H2O, two atoms of hydrogen and one of oxygen constitute water.
 Water was the same in the beginning when Adam and Eve strolled the paths of that Earthly paradise.
-Water was HO, and carbon dioxide was the same, CO2 Neither has changed.
+Water was HO, and carbon dioxide was the same, CO2.
+Neither has changed.
 There are some things that do not change.
 That is the reason why I say history repeats itself.
 Human nature does not change.
 Cain slew Abel in the heat of a sudden rage, and men are still slaying one another

-These rising concentrations drive global climate change, and they are growing as a result of increasing emissions of greenhouse gases.
+These rising concentrations global climate change, and they are growing as a result of increasing emissions of greenhouse gases.
 I don't believe I need a scientist to tell me something is going on there.
 Disturbingly. most greenhouse gases have a very long life span in the atmosphere, ranging from decades to hundreds of years.
 This means that what is emitted today is added to what was emitted in the 20th century.
 For example, much of the CO2, much of the carbon dioxide, emitted during the Second World War is still with us today, and, with each rassing year, the concentration is projected to grow to ever-higher levels.
 So, even if it were possible to stop emitting greenhouse gases today, that would amount to a very small chip in an iceberg of a problem.

 It is also important to note that as the concentrations of CO2 grow, the economic impact of the problem significantly increases.
-This is 2.0. extremely important point, because if we wait until every last bit of uncertainty is resolved, it may well be too late to prevent adverse consequences to the climate system, and it will be very difficult, if not impossible, to take costeffective action.
+This is an extremely important point, because if we wait until every last bit of uncertainty is resolved, it may well be too late to prevent adverse consequences to the climate system, and it will be very difficult, if not impossible, to take costeffective action.

 Conversely, taking action can be costly.
 Fossil fuels, such as coal, which emit carbon dioxide are the heart of our economic engine.
-Thus, as our economy grows, WO use more fossil fuels.
-The President came into West Virginia in the election and advocated spending $2 billion, I believe, on clean coal technology.
+Thus, as our economy grows, wo use more fossil fuels.
+The Presiden came into West Virginia in the election and advocated spending $2 billion, I believe, on clean coal technology.
 You are looking at the daddy of clean coal technology.
 I started that in 1985 with the authorization of $750 million.
 So I welcome the President's support of clean coal technology.

 But there is another side to that coin.
 I said to the President, I hear they may provide for the costs of additional clean coal technology research by taking it out of fossil fuel research.
 Please don't do that.
 That would be robbing Peter to pay Paul.

 Yet, that is exactly what happened.
 The President's budget provides that some of the moneys in fossil fuels research-which means coal, oil, and gas-will be redirected.
-"Redirected" is the word-that is the key word-redirected to clean coal technology.
+"Redirected" is the word that is the key word-redirected to clean coal technology.
 We are

 going to change that, however, and put those moneys back into fossil fuel research.
 As our economy grows, we use more fossil fuel.
-Stopping those emissions, even just limiting those ermissions, can have the effect of putting the breaks on a purring economy.
+Stopping those emissions, even just limiting those emissions, can have the effect of putting the breaks on a purring economy.
 And that is not just true of the United States, but of other nations as well, particularly in developing nations where economic growth is steep.

 In order to solve the problem, we must develop new and cleaner technologies to burn fossil fuels as well as new methods to capture and sequester greenhouse gases, and we must develop renewable technology that is practical and cost-effective.
 Such an effort will require visionary leadership.
 Where there is no vision, the people perish.
-We need, therefore, muster the strength and the political courage to tackle the climate change challenge in innovative ways.
+We need, therefore, to muster the strength and the political courage to tackle the climate change challenge in innovative ways.

-So the legislation I offer today, cosponsored by my friend, the erstwhile chairman of the Senate Appropriations Committee, the distinguished senior Senator from Alaska, Mr. STEVENS, calls for the creation of a national strategy to define how we can meet these objectives, and it organizes national research efforts and authorizes funding to accomplish these goals.
+So the legislation I offer today, cosponsored by my friend, the erstwhile chairman of the Senate Appropriations Committee, the distinguished senior Senator from Alaska.
+Mr. STEVENS, calls for the creation of a national strategy to define how we can meet these objectives, and it organizes national research efforts and authorizes funding to accomplish these goals.

 Moreover, the legislation would establish a regime of responsibility and accountability in the Federal sector for the development of a national climate change response strategy.
 The strategy includes four key elements that collectively represent a new paradigm to deal with climate change.